How to Choose a Longbow

 Through ages, the evolution of the longbow has been remarkable.
 Regardless of its evolution, the longbow has been mainly used for hunting and warfare, and this, in many cultures around the world.

 Archeologists have dated some longbows or flatbows from as far as the Paleolithic era.
 They also discovered that the ancestor of our modern longbow has been used in many areas of the world.
-For an example, in 1991, they found in the Ötztal Alps, a natural mummy with a 1.82 meters (72 in.) longbow made of yew next to the body.
+For example, in 1991, they found in the Ötztal Alps, a natural mummy with a 1.82 meters (72 in.) longbow made of yew next to the body.
 The body has been dated around 3,300 BC.

-Closer to America, Flatbows have been found in Native American tribes such as the Hupa or the Wampanoag and also in the ancient Europe.
+Closer to America, Flatbows have been found in Native American tribes such as the Hupa or the Wampanoag and also in ancient Europe.

 The apparition of the well-known Welsh-English Longbow comes for the first time in history around AD 633, more than five centuries before any record of its military use in England.
 It is recorded that the king of Northumbria was killed in a battle by an arrow from a Welsh Longbow.
 Later in history, the Welsh Archers from Wales used it against the Anglo-Norman invaders.
-However, despite those historic facts, the weapon is more commonly known as the English Longbow than the Welsh Longbow.
+However, despite those historical facts, the weapon is more commonly known as the English Longbow than the Welsh Longbow.

 Historically, according to the area where the longbow was made and which era in history the longbow was used, a slight variation in the design appeared.

 Indeed, some species of trees like Yew or Osage orange were not available everywhere around the world, making the process of creating an English Longbow design harder.

 The Flatbow (a.k.a American Longbow or Longbow), then, came along with its specific design.